 Here at tickr we currently have two account options: An ISA or a GIA.
 We offer four different portfolios to choose from: Climate Change, Equality, Disruptive Technology and Combination.
 You then get the choice of three risk levels Cautious, Balanced and Adventurous.
 This cuts out the complexity of understanding investments, by letting you choose a portfolio based on your values and risk level.

 You can withdraw from your ISA or GIA whenever you want, it is entirely up to you.
 However, generally, you should consider holding investments for the medium to long-term.

 Can I transfer in an existing ISA or GIA?

 Yes!
-If you are wanting to transfer in an existing ISA or GIA send TJ an email and he can organise that for you firstname.lastname@example.org.
+If you are wanting to transfer in an existing ISA or GIA send us an email and we organise that for you firstname.lastname@example.org.

 We hope that the guide was useful and that you're now more confident about the types of investment account you can choose from.